rkuma183/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

    You and who you want to communicate with can be registered in two different XMPP registries.

 0. Send a file.
-0. Open the file
+0. Open the file and enjoy.

-0. store keys elsewhere

-   email keys?

 ## For more popularity